 We dedicate some days to hang out with our roommates.
 Fortunately, we’ve created a bond with them over the time we’ve lived together.
 We sometimes play card games or have dance parties in the living room.
 When we socialize, laugh, and listen to music, it’s a big stress reliever.
 Next weekend we are preparing a “mole” party.
 Mole is a Mexican sauce that usually goes over chicken and is accompanied by rice.
 We are all looking forward to it!

 One of my biggest hobbies is crocheting.
 I started improving my crocheting when I would commute to school and work, as I have lots of time to pass.
 I have scheduled crocheting into my routine to strengthen my skills.
-So far I’ve knitted hats, gloves, scarfs and socks!
+So far, I’ve knitted hats, gloves, scarves, and socks!
 My last project was more healthy than fashionable as I made facemasks for Walter and me.

 It is essential to be safe and keep up to date with the information given by reliable sources.
 We all want this situation to end, and the best way of doing that is by keeping each other healthy.
 Remember, we are not alone.
 Everybody around us is going through the same thing.